KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 }
 ```

 Kaspresso has a special abstraction `AdbServer` for working with adb.
-An instance of this class is available in `BaseTestContext` and in `BaseTestCase`, of which our `AdbTest` class is a child.
+An instance of this class is available in `BaseTestContext` and in `BaseTestCase`, which our `AdbTest` class inherits.

 Earlier in the console, we ran the `adb devices` command, which displayed a list of connected devices.
 Let's run the same command with a test.
 Create a `test()` method and annotate it with `@Test`.